biancassilva/authentication-API-with-NodeJS-and-MongoDB/README.md

 # Authentication API with NodeJS and Mongo DB

 Hello!
-This is a small project that demonstrates the how to build an Authentication API with NodeJS (ExpressJS) and MongoDB.
+This is a small project that demonstrates how to build an Authentication API with NodeJS (ExpressJS) and MongoDB.

 # Requirements
   - [Nodejs](https://nodejs.org) - 8.x or greater version